marcoalopez/marcoalopez.github.io/Resume.md

 ### In review or available as a pre-print

-**Lopez-Sanchez MA**, Tommasi A, Barou F, and Quey R.  *Dislocation-driven static recrystallization in AZ31B magnesium alloy imaged by quasi-in-situ EBSD experiments*.
+**Lopez-Sanchez MA**, Tommasi A, Barou F, and Quey R.  *Dislocation-driven recrystallization in AZ31B magnesium alloy imaged by quasi-in-situ EBSD annealing experiments*.
 Submitted to Materials Characterization in January 2020 (favourable response - moderate revision required)

-Wenk HR, Yu R, Cardenes V, **Lopez-Sanchez MA**, Sintubin M. *Fabric and Anisotropy of Slates: From Classical Studies to New Experimental Results.* Submitted to JSG in January 2020 favourable response - moderate revision required)
+Wenk HR, Yu R, Cardenes V, **Lopez-Sanchez MA**, Sintubin M. *Fabric and Anisotropy of Slates: From Classical Studies to New Results.* Accepted in JSG

 ### Published or in press (citable) peer-reviewed publications